 Meanwhile, in case you missed it, here's how the last seven days looked to Mark:

-~On Tuesday Mark hosted another Clubland Q&A taking questions live from Mark Steyn Club members around the planet on (among many other topics) the iniquity of "process crimes", the betrayal of Brexit, and the necessity of republican virtue.
-You can hear the full show here.
+~On Friday Mark hosted another Clubland Q&A with questions from Steyn Club members live around the planet on a variety of topics from the globalist conspiracy to what a fool believes.
+You can listen to the full show here.

 ~For his weekend movie date, Rick McGinnis picked a boyhood favorite, Lindsay Anderson's public-school classic If.

 Also on Saturday Steyn offered his weekly sense of perspective in The Hundred Years Ago Show.

 Steyn's Sunday Poem and our Steyn Show Specials are special productions for The Mark Steyn Club, now in its sixth year.
 If you'd like to join our ranks, we'd love to have you.
 And, if you have a chum who's partial to classic poems on video or classic fiction in audio, we also offer a special gift membership.